end-4/dots-hyprland-wiki/README.md

 - Edit sidebar: Edit `astro.config.mjs`.

+- Edit theme: Edit `src/styles/custom.css`.

 > [!IMPORTANT]
-> The character in link path are all lowercase, even if the original markdown filename contains uppercase characters.
-Any uppercase character inside the path of link will result in a `404`.
+> When generating link paths, the uppercase characters inside original markdown filename will be converted to lowercase, and the `.` will be removed.
+If you still use the original filename as link path, it may result in a `404`.

 ### l10n

 - Manage languages: Edit `astro.config.mjs`.
 - Translate pages: Under `src/content/docs/<lang>/`.
+Filenames and folder structure are exact the same as which under `src/content/docs/en/`.

 > [!IMPORTANT]
 > Always prioritize updating the English documents,